trainline/environment-manager/docs/more/api.md

 Tokens are issued by calling the /api/token endpoint and passing appropriate Active Directory credentials.
 Post the following parameters in url-encoded format:

--	grant_type Only currently supported is password.
+-	grant_type: Only currently supported is password.
--	username Corp account domain and username
+-	username: Account domain and username
--	password Corp account password
+-	password: Account password

 For example: